Parent and Family Resources

-Welcome, Parents!
+Welcome, Parents and Families!
 This page is designed to provide you with information about campus safety and wellness policies, procedures, and resources available at Texas Tech.
 We believe that students are best served by having a support network as they go through college, and we look forward to partnering with you in our efforts!
 If after browsing the information below you still have questions, or would like further information, please reach out to RISE at 806.742.2110, Monday-Friday 8am-5pm CST.

 Alcohol & Other Drugs